 -

 Best-selling author and filmmaker Sebastian Junger ’77, most famous for The Perfect Storm, and award-winning documentaries Restrepo and Korengal and also author of War, Tribe, and Freedom coming out in May, is also the founder of Veterans Town Halls, a non-profit that promotes community gatherings in which U.S. veterans recount what it felt like to go to war.
-These open community events honor and document veterans’ service, often proving therapeutic for the returned service people who share their stories.
-Junger shares, “There is an aspect of saying something in public that is enormously cathartic and can’t be overestimated.”

 Read More